-- V = Voids in the Loose Aggregate, in percent expressed as a decimal - W = Loose Unit Weight of the Cover Aggregate, ASTM Method C 29, kg/m - G = Bulk Specific Gravity of the Aggregate
+W = Loose Unit Weight of the Cover Aggregate, ASTM Method C 29, kg/m

 Bulk Specific Gravity

 Different aggregates have different specific gravities or unit weights.
 This value must be taken into account in the design procedure because it will take more pounds of a heavy aggregate to cover a square yard of pavement than it will for a light aggregate.
 Table 4.2 can be used as a guideline for determining the specific gravity of typical seal coat aggregates in Minnesota.